 4. What does the renewal process include?

-• Soon after receiving this notification, one of the Field Coordinators should be in contact to schedule a site visit with you to look at all appropriate documents and vehicles.
+• Soon after receiving this notification, one of the field coordinators should be in contact to schedule a site visit to look at all appropriate documents and vehicles

-• Once the site visit process is complete, the Field Coordinator will process the application and issue the renewed license if no immediate changes/recommendations were to be completed prior to the issuing of the new license.
+• Once the site visit process is complete, the field coordinator will process the application and issue the renewed license if no immediate changes or recommendations were to be completed prior to the issuing of the new license.

 5. Who can make updates to the agency roster?

-• Agency Administrators can by accessing the Agency portion to their IGEMS account.
+• Agency administrators can update the agency roster by accessing the agency portion on their IGEMS account.

 6. How do we add/remove/change agency administrators on our IGEMS account?